Ousso11/Ousso11.github.io/_research_projects/6_disal.md

 4. **Simulation Loop**:
    - The predicted movement is integrated step-by-step (xₜ → xₜ₊₁).
-   - The learned policy generalizes over multiple steps (see Figure 2).
+   - The learned policy generalizes over multiple steps.

 ## Evaluation & Results

-- The **green trajectory**: ground-truth expert path from Webots.
-- The **red trajectory**: neural network output.
-- Figure 3 shows close alignment between the model prediction and expert simulation.
 - The best-performing model used **imitation learning guided by reinforcement learning**, balancing precision with efficiency.

 ### Observations